Families and accessibility

 - Family Fun sheet under 7s [pdf document]

 - Posters Trail [pdf document]

 - Round things Trail [pdf document]

 - Stockton & Darlington Railway Trail [pdf document]

 Food and drink

-The museum cafe is open on event days and during the school holidays when the museum has activities on.
-The museum cafe serves a range of sandwiches including wraps, paninis and toasties, hot and cold drinks, snacks, cakes and biscuits.
+The museum café is open on event days and during the school holidays when the museum has activities on.

 Our shop has a wide range of souvenirs, toys and books to suit all ages and pockets.